 What better way to recover from a night out than a gloriously gut-busting full english breakfast?
 Often referred to as a “fry up”, a full english typically consists of buttery toast, bacon, sausage, tomatoes and mushrooms (fried), and eggs, with the occasional addition of black pudding (blood sausage), hash browns, and baked beans.
 A note to the uninitiated: British baked beans are made with tomato sauce and are an entirely different flavor to their American counterparts.

 For an authentic institution: E Pellici (Bethnal Green)

 Churning out steaming full english breakfasts since 1900, this landmark is always bustling around breakfast time.
 Mix and match to create your ideal plate, or just go with the classic Pellici’s Full English, setting you back a mere £5.50.
 Veggies shouldn’t miss the bubble & squeak (potatoes and cabbage, fried).

 For breakfast with a view: The Pavilion Cafe (Victoria Park)

 Location, location, location.
-While the Pavilion Cafe does make an excellent fry-up with all the right trimmings, it’s lakeside seating in lush Victoria Park are what makes it a go-to spot for Londoners and tourists alike.
+While the Pavilion Cafe does make an excellent fry-up with all the right trimmings, its lakeside seating in lush Victoria Park is what makes it a go-to spot for Londoners and tourists alike.